Restaurant Review: Explore Kerala cuisine at Kovalam's food fest in Dubai

 Entering the restaurant I was pleasantly surprised by the foliage that greeted me, for swinging off the various light fixtures and beams of the eatery were green leaves, giving the indoor space an outdoor vibe.
 As we walked towards our seats, a waiter walked past wheeling a large boat that seemed to be packed with delicacies.

 However, the food seemed like a lot, so we took our chances with the special menu, which is only available until July 31 and is like navigating the waters of the South Indian state.
-Each day carries a special, dishes from Kasaragod, Kannur, Wayanad, Kozhikode, Malapuuram, Palakkad, Thrissur, Erankulam, Idukki, Kottayam.
-Alappuzha, pathanamthitta, Kollam, and Thiruvananthapuram.
-And while there were a lot of options from the Kallumakkaya (mussels) fry to the Malabar duck roast, we settled on starting with prawns, tawa fry.
+Each day carries a special, dishes from Kasargod, Kannur, Wayanad, Kozhikode, Malappuram, Palakkad, Thrissur, Ernakulam, Idukki, Kottayam.
+Alappuzha, Pathanamthitta, Kollam, and Thiruvananthapuram.
+And while there were a lot of options from the Kallumakkaya (mussels) fry to the Malabar duck roast, we settled on starting with prawns, tawa fried.

-Here's the thing, I’m picky about prawns – I find it’s easy for people to mess it up, by overcooking, by not frying enough, by overdoing the spice or underdoing the seasoning, This time, however, there was no ‘smell of the sea’, that overt fishiness that comes from not-so-fresh prawn.
+Here's the thing, I’m picky about prawns – I find it’s easy for people to mess it up, by overcooking, by not frying enough, by overdoing the spice or underdoing the seasoning.
+This time, however, there was no ‘smell of the sea’, that overt fishiness that comes from not-so-fresh shellfish.

 The only thing is, since the restaurant makes everything only once you order, you may need to wait a while until the marination and cooking is done properly.
 Give yourself a 20-minute waiting period before you get to tucking into this goodness.